What is Air Separation?

 What is Non-Cryogenic Air Separation?

-Non-cryogenic processes are used when high-purity product, typically oxygen with 90 to 95% purity or nitrogen that is 95 to 99.5% oxygen-free, is not required and production rates are much smaller.
-They achieve air separation without the need to liquify air through a refrigeration process.
-Instead, the process is carried out in ambient temperature and requires the use of a molecular sieve to separate the desired components of air.
+Non-cryogenic processes are used when producers only require oxygen with up to 90% purity or nitrogen up to 95% oxygen-free.
+It is also worth mentioning that non-cryogenic air separation will produce the lower purity gases at a reduced rate than a cryogenic process.
+Non-cryogenic air separation achieves the necessary partition of target gases without the need to liquify air through a refrigeration process.
+Instead, the process is carried out in ambient temperature using a molecular sieve to separate the desired components of air.

 Membrane technologies – this type of process provides an alternative to separate components from atmospheric air while, at the same time, requiring less energy.
 The material used to function as the molecular sieve will determine the purity level of the product that can be achieved.
 For example, in the case of oxygen, polymeric membranes are used for generating 25 to 50% oxygen purity, while purity of 90% or higher will rely on ceramic membranes.